-- 12. The following correction factors shall be applied to the sum of the initial and the complementary allocation as per paragraphs 8 to 11 in order to increase, where appropriate, the allocation for a particular CPC: - a) Contribution to the effective conservation and management of fishery resources, through: - 1.
-Effective monitoring, control, surveillance and enforcement as evidenced by a IOTC compliance score exceeding 80%; - 2.
-Provision of accurate and timely data; - 3.
-Contributions both in kind and through the provision of financial support to the conduct of scientific research with respect to fishery resources and the public dissemination of the results of such research - 4. contribution to capacity building in developing coastal States;
+- 12. The following correction factors shall be applied to the sum of the initial and the complementary allocation as per paragraphs 8 to 11 in order to increase, where appropriate, the allocation for a particular CPC: - a) Contribution to the effective conservation and management of fishery resources, through: - i.
+Effective monitoring, control, surveillance and enforcement as evidenced by a IOTC compliance score exceeding 80%; - ii.
+Provision of accurate and timely data; - iii.
+Contributions both in kind and through the provision of financial support to the conduct of scientific research with respect to fishery resources and the public dissemination of the results of such research

-b) Development and social factors, including:

-- 1. the needs of subsistence, small-scale and artisanal fishers, who are mainly dependent on fishing for the IOTC stocks; - 2. the needs of coastal states whose economies are overwhelmingly dependent on the exploitation of marine living resources in terms of for example employment and income resulting from exports; - 3. the vulnerability of developing coastal states, and notably LDC, in whose area of national jurisdiction the ITOC stock also occur and who are dependent on the exploitation of marine living resources, including for meeting nutritional requirements contribution of their population or parts thereof.
+- iv. contribution to capacity building in developing coastal States; - b)a) Development and social factors, including: [this shall be revisited on the basis of the result of the scoping study] - i. the needs of subsistence, small-scale and artisanal fishers, who are mainly dependent on fishing for the IOTC stocks; - ii. the needs of coastal states whose economies are overwhelmingly dependent on the exploitation of marine living resources.
+Such dependency shall be in terms of for example when [%] of jobs are linked to the exploitation of marine living resources employment and [%] of the GDP income-resultsing from exports; - the vulnerability of developing coastal states, and notably LDC, in whose area of national jurisdiction the ITOC stock also occur and who are dependent on the exploitation of marine living resources, including for meeting nutritional requirements contribution of their population or parts thereof.

-c) Fishery-related issues and trade factors, including:
+Fishery-related issues and trade factors, including:

-- 1. real fishing interest as evidenced by fishing patterns and fishing practices by an active fleet or a FDP under implementation; - 2. the public and/or private sector investments made in the tuna sector; - 3. the weight of imports of tuna products on a CPCs economy. - 13.
-Each individual correction factor in paragraph 12 shall be weighted at 1/3.
+- i. real fishing interest as evidenced by fishing patterns and fishing practices by the existence an active domestic fleet or a FDP under implementation; - ii. the public and/or private sector investments made in the tuna sector; - iii. the weight of imports of raw tuna products for transformation on a CPCs economy. - iii.iv. [%] of GDP depends on exports of products linked to the exploitation of marine living resources - 13.
+Each individual correction factor in paragraph 12 shall be weighted at 1/23.
 The application of the correction factors can't result in an increase of the total TAC.